projectara/greybus-spec/source/bridged_phy.rst

 """""""""""""""""""""""""""""""""""

 Table :num:`table-spi-flags-response` defines the Greybus SPI flags response.
-The response contains the status byte and a two-byte value whose bits represent constraints of the SPI master, if any.
+The response contains a two-byte value whose bits represent constraints of the SPI master, if any.

 .. figtable::
     :nofig: